Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-47-fallout.md

 "What’re you thinking?" she nudged him eventually.

 "I dunno.
-I… guess it makes me wonder what the bigger picture looked like.
-Like…" Derek indicated the image with a wave of his hand.
+I... guess it makes me wonder what the bigger picture looked like.
+Like..."
+Derek indicated the image with a wave of his hand.
 That tiny postage stamp picture caught only about half of somebody’s face and the corner of what was maybe a house or something.
 Otherwise, the canvas was blank.
 "I keep trying to fill in around him and imagine where he was standing and what he was doing that day."

 "There’s just enough there for you to recognise, but not enough for you to *identify,* isn’t there?"